Apartment Rental Questions and Answers

 Most Apartments offer a year and up to 18 months for best price and specials.
-Many offer 6 month lease terms but with dynamic software in place, the price can increase dramatically!
-For short term rentals of 3 months, there are some that offer the lease term but it will come at a significant premium.
+Many offer 6 month lease terms but with dynamic software in place, the price can increase, sometimes dramatically!
+There are some properties offering a 3 month lease term but it will come at a significant premium.
 There are also corporate style apartments.
 The corporate style apartment offers the convenience of move-in-ready with everything included but will also be at a premium rate, less than what most hotels charge and with many more conveniences.
 Ask me about corporate apartments for more details.

 Q.Is it best to make an appointment to visit your office and meet with you in person?

 A. No, call or text me.
 I work remotely and don't want to miss you.
 You don't have to leave the comfort of your apartment home or office to use my service.
 The most convenient solution is to call Kathy Curtis at 281-414-5258 or 281-842-7965 or fill out the "start search" quick contact form here.
-I will contact you to discuss your apartment search in detail to match your wants and needs.
-I'll quickly match your area, lifestyle, budget and amenity preferences to properties from my rental database and prepare a personalized apartment search package to send to you via email, I can also assist you by phone and I'll discuss the details of each property, update pricing and assist you from start to finish.
+I will contact you to discuss your apartment search further so that I can match your wants and needs.
+I'll quickly match your area, lifestyle, budget and amenity preferences to properties from my rental database and prepare a personalized apartment search package that will be sent to your email address.
+I can also assist you by phone and I'll discuss the details of each property, update pricing and assist you from start to finish.
 You'll receive the most comprehensive information available, everything you need to make the most informed decision.
 Each property will be itemized with pricing, interior and exterior pictures, features, specific floor plans and square footages, assigned schools, community amenities, pet fees, utilities, interactive maps that show both directions and the map locations along with detailed notes that relate to your move date, lease term, and additional apartment search criteria.